-Graduate Certificate in Professional Creative Writing with Concentration in Professional Dramatic Writing
+Graduate Certificate in Professional Creative Writing with a Concentration in Professional Dramatic Writing Title Credits Concentration requirements: PWRI 4300 Masterworks: Drama 4 PWRI 4310 Playwriting: Foundational Concepts, Skills, and Practice 4 PWRI 4320 Writing the Screenplay 4 PWRI 4330 Writing for Personal Performance 4 Electives (Choose two courses) 8 Total Credits 24

+Students will work with their Academic Advisor to determine the best set of courses to choose for their electives.

+Graduate Certificate in Professional Creative Writing with a Concentration in Professional Fiction Writing Credits Concentration requirements: PWRI 4000 Masterworks: Fiction 4 PWRI 4010 Writing Fiction: Foundational Concepts, Skills, and Practice 4 4 PWRI 4020 Writing the Short Story PWRI 4030 Writing the Novella 4 Elective requirements (Choose two courses) 8 Total Credits 24

+Students will work with their Academic Advisor to determine the best set of courses to choose for their electives.

+Graduate Certificate in Professional Creative Writing with a Concentration in Professional Creative Nonfiction Writing

 Code Title Credits

 Concentration requirements:

-PWRI 4300 Masterworks of Stage and Screen 4

-PWRI 4310 Playwriting 4

-PWRI 4320 Writing the Original Screenplay 4

-PWRI 4340 Writing the Adapted Screenplay 4

-Electives (Choose two courses) 8

-Total Credits 24

-Students will work with their academic advisor to determine the best set of courses to choose for their electives.

-Graduate Certificate in Professional Creative Writing with Concentration in Professional Fiction Writing

-Code Title Credits

-Concentration requirem ents:

-PWRI 4000 Masterworks: Fiction 4

-PWRI 4010 Writing Fiction 4

-PWRI 4020 Writing the Short Story 4

-PWRI 4030 Writing the Novella 4

-Elective requirements (C Choose two courses) 8

-Total Credits 24

-Students will work with their academic advisor to determine the best set of courses to choose for their electives.

-Graduate Certificate in Professional Creative Writing with Concentration in Professional Creative Nonfiction Writing

-Code Title Credits

-Concentration requirements s:

 PWRI 4100 Masterworks: Creative Nonfiction 4

-PWRI 4110 Writing Creative Nonfiction 4
+PWRI 4110 Writing Creative Nonfiction: Foundational Concepts, Skills, and Practice 4

 PWRI 4120 Writing the Personal Essay 4

 PWRI 4130 Writing the Memoir 4

-Elective requirements (Cho ose two courses) 8
+Elective requirements (Choose two courses) 8

 Total Credits 24

-Students will work with their academic advisor to determine the best set of courses to choose for their electives.
+Students will work with their Academic Advisor to determine the best set of courses to choose for their electives.

-Graduate Certificate in Professional Creative Writing with Concentration in Professional Poetry Writing

-Code Title Credits

-Concentration requirements:

-PWRI 4200 Masterworks: Poetry 4

-PWRI 4210 Writing Poetry 4

-PWRI 4220 Writing Traditional Verse and Contemporary Song Lyrics 4

-PWRI 4230 Writing Improvisational Verse and Prose Poetry 4

-Elective requirements (Choos se two courses) 8

-Total Credits 24
+Graduate Certificate in Pr ofessional Creative Writing with a Concentration in Professional Poetry Writing Code Title Credits Concentration requirements: PWRI 4200 Masterworks: Poetry 4 PWRI 4210 Writing Poetry: Foundational Concepts, Skills, and Practice 4 PWRI 4220 Writing Traditional Verse and Contemporary Song Lyrics 4 PWRI 4230 Writing Improvisational Verse and Prose Poetry 4 Elective requirements (Choose tw ro courses) 8 Total Credits 24

-Students will work with their academic advisor to determine the best set of courses to choose for their electives.
+Students will work with their Academic Advisor to determine the best set of courses to choose for their electives.